ORNL/ReSolve/.github/pull_request_template.md

 - [ ] There are unit tests for the new code.
 - [ ] The new code is documented.
 - [ ] The feature branch is rebased with respect to the target branch.
+- [ ] I have updated CHANGELOG.md to reflect the changes in this PR.
+If this is a minor PR that is part of a larger fix already included in the file, state so.

  ## Further comments